imagej/napari-imagej/doc/Install.rst

 Installing from pip
 ===================

-napari-imagej can also be installed using ``pip``, however it requires more steps.
+napari-imagej can also be installed using ``pip``; however, it requires more steps.
 You'll need Python3_ if you don't have it already.

 We recommend using virtualenv_ to isolate napari-imagej from your system-wide or user-wide Python environments.
 Alternatively, you can use Mamba_ purely for its virtual environment capabilities, and then ``pip install`` everything into that environment: